thomassuedbroecker/absolute-beginner-node-red-flow/documentation/steps/6-add-table-to-ui.md

 # Add  `table` to the UI

-In this table we will display our data form the database.
+In this table we will display our data from the database.

 ![](../images/setup-table-00-a.png)